China foreign website malfunction drives home Internet woes

 Access to the internet - both speed and stability - have long been a major issue especially among foreign businesses and individuals.
 This is especially the case when attempting to access overseas online services, which are regularly plagued by disruptions and blockages.

 Internet services operated by Facebook, Google Inc and Twitter Inc, to name a few, are unusable in China.
-The country operates the world’s most sophisticated censorship mechanism in order to quell sources of information the Communist Party sees as potentially destabilizing or undermining its rule.

-Reporting by Paul Carsten in Beijing and Kazunori Takada in Shanghai, and Beijing and Shanghai newsrooms; Editing by Dominic Evans
+The country operates the world’s most sophisticated censorship mechanism in order to quell sources of information the Communist Party sees as potentially destabilising or undermining its rule.
+(Reporting by Paul Carsten in Beijing and Kazunori Takada in Shanghai, and Beijing and Shanghai newsrooms; Editing by Dominic Evans)